|What is a free trade agreement?|

 |How do I develop the conditions for participation, the evaluation criteria and an evaluation methodology for the purchase of goods and services?|

-A Free trade agreement is a negotiated agreement between two or more countries to form a free trade area.
+A free trade agreement is a negotiated bilateral or multi-lateral agreement entered into between countries with a view to reducing barriers to trade.
 The free trade area increases trade between the signatories through the removal of tariffs, quotas, "buy local" penalties and other trade barriers.

-For further information on free trade agreements that impact Tasmanian Government procurement please see the Treasurer's Instructions 1102 and 1202 and the Free Trade Agreements Guideline.
+For information on agreements that impact Tasmanian Government procurement see the Treasurer's Instructions 1102 and 1202 and the Free Trade Agreements Guideline.

 Under the Treasurer's Instruction 1112 Common use / Whole-of-government contracts and other arrangements: goods and services, inner budget government agencies must use certain established Common Use Contracts unless otherwise authorised by the Secretary, or an authorised delegate, of the Department of Treasury and Finance.